OviSarkar62/Chest_Xray_Classification_Utilizing_CNN_with_Optimized_Hyperparameters/README.md

 ### Preprocessing & Augmentation

-- I resized all pictures to 224 × 224 pixels,
+- Resized all pictures to 224 × 224 pixels,

 - Used the min-max normalization method to rescale all pixel values [0, 1],

-- In addition, I employed photo augmentation for solving the issue of a short dataset and to improve the accuracy rate while limiting model overfitting.
+- Employed photo augmentation for solving the issue of a short dataset and to improve the accuracy rate while limiting model overfitting.

 ### Proposed Architecture